Alice Hamilton: Early years at Chicago's Hull House

 Through her association and work at Hull House and living side by side with the poor residents of the community, Hamilton witnessed the effects that the dangerous trades had on workers' health through exposure to carbon monoxide and lead poisoning.
 As a result, she became increasingly interested in the problems the workers faced, especially occupational injuries and illnesses.
 The experience also caused Hamilton to begin considering how to merge her interests in medical science and social reform to improve the health of American workers.

 When the Woman's Medical School closed in 1902, Hamilton took a position as bacteriologist with the Memorial Institute for Infectious Diseases, working with Ludvig Hektoen.
 During this time, she also formed a friendship with bacteriologist Ruth Tunnicliffe.
 Hamilton investigated a typhoid epidemic in Chicago before focusing her research on the investigation of industrial diseases.
 Some of Hamilton's early research in this area included attempts to identify causes of typhoid and tuberculosis in the community surrounding Hull House.
 Her work on typhoid in 1902 led to the replacement of the chief sanitary inspector of the area by the Chicago Board of Health.
+Additionally, her 1905 study of respiratory diseases like scarlet fever placed her among the first health experts to advise doctors to wear face masks to prevent the spread of airborne viruses.

 The study of industrial medicine (work-related illnesses) had become increasingly important because the Industrial Revolution of the late nineteenth century had led to new dangers in the workplace.
-In 1907 Hamilton began exploring existing literature from abroad and noticed that industrial medicine was not being studied as much in America.
+In 1907, Hamilton began exploring existing literature from abroad.
+While many European countries were quick to redress industrial poisonings through research and legislative and procedural reform, America lagged behind for decades, with many American medical circles considering industrial hygiene "a subject tainted with Socialism or with feminine sentimentality for the poor".
 She set out to change the situation and published her first article on the topic in 1908.